dep-sys/nix-dabei/README.md

 It generates a relatively small linux kernel and an initial ramdisk - all together ~40MB zstd-compressed at time of writing - that can either be booted conventionally or kexec'ed into from a running system.
 This can be useful for a variety of tasks, especially rescue systems and installers.

-The current implementation focuses on the latter, and allows users to bootstrap NixOS on a remote machine via SSH only while still being able to use a nixos kernel, all its filesystem support and userland features during installation.

-It's in development but already somewhat useable to deploy NixOS remotely with ZFS via kexec.
-Documentation is still lacking though as tradition demands.
+The current implementation focuses on being an alternative kexec bundle for [nixos-remote](https://github.com/numtide/nixos-remote).
+You use the tar.gz from [the latest release](https://github.com/dep-sys/nix-dabei/release) with `nixos-remote --kexec $nix-dabei.tar.gz`.
+As it's less than 10% in size compared to the [default image](https://github.com/nix-community/nixos-images/tree/main/nix/kexec-installer), downloading it on the target host will be faster and kexec should work on hosts with less than 1GB of RAM.

 There's a binary cache at [cachix: nix-dabei](https://app.cachix.org/cache/nix-dabei).